Prior99/hyrest/docs/introduction-examples.md

 ---
-id: example
+id: introduction-examples
 title: Examples
 ---

-To understand Hyrest better, for learning by example or to evaluate it, example can proove helpfull.
+To understand Hyrest better, for learning by example or to evaluate it, example can proove helpful.

 ## Realworld examples